CosmicQ/tf-bastion/README.md

 ## Outputs
 ```
  bastion_sg_id   - ID of the security group that gets created
- bastion_eip_id - ID of the elastic IP that gets created
+ bastion_eip_id  - ID of the EIP ID that gets created
+ bastion_eip_ip  - IP Address of the EIP assigned to the bastion host
+ bastion_eip_dns - DNS assignment of the EIP
 ```